-EC-Earth3 is a state-of-the-art ESM developed by European research centers from 10 different countries, including BSC [12].
-EC-Earth3 integrates the atmospheric model IFS Cy36r4 of the ECMWF coupled with the ocean circulation model NEMO3.6 [13].
+EC-Earth3 is a state-of-the-art ESM developed by European research centers from 10 different countries, including BSC [14].
+EC-Earth3 integrates the atmospheric model IFS Cy36r4 of the ECMWF coupled with the ocean circulation model NEMO3.6 [15].
 TM5 allows for interactive simulation of atmospheric chemistry and transport of aerosols and reactive gas species [8].
-Here, we will use an updated version of the EC-Earth3-AerChem [7,14,15], which includes an explicit representation of dust minerals, its impact on dust optical properties, and their role as ice nucleating particles, along with other improvements The experiments will be run with prescribed sea surface temperature and sea ice concentrations read in through the AMIP interface.
-We will rely on the standard model configuration that sets a spatial resolution of ~0.75° for IFS (T255L91) and 3°x2° for TM5.
+OASIS-MCT [16] handles synchronized exchanges of information and interpolation between the different models.
+EC-Earth3 allows for different configurations, including different components of the Earth System [14], and it is one of the models contributing to the CMIP6 [14,8].
+Here, we will use an updated version of the CMIP6 EC-Earth3-AerChem [7,9,10], which includes an explicit representation of dust minerals, its impact on dust optical properties, and their role as ice nucleating particles, along with other improvements.
+The experiments will be run with prescribed sea surface temperature and sea ice concentrations read in through the AMIP interface.
+We will rely on the standard model configuration that sets a spatial resolution of ~0.75° for IFS (T255L91) and $3^{\circ}x2^{\circ}$ for TM5.